 this one I would be happy to create one for you.
 All

-and I will put your page together and connect it to Yoshi2me.
+then connect it to Yoshi2me.
 Feel

-free to share a picture if you want too! ;)
+free to share a picture if you want, too!

 Age: I was 25 years old when I contracted herpes.